2023 College Football Playoff National Championship

 The 2023 College Football Playoff National Championship (officially known as the 2023 College Football Playoff National Championship presented by AT&T for sponsorship reasons) was a college football bowl game that was played on January 9, 2023, at SoFi Stadium in Inglewood, California.
 The ninth College Football Playoff National Championship, the game determined the national champion of the NCAA Division I Football Bowl Subdivision (FBS) for the 2022 season.
 It was the final game of the 2022–23 College Football Playoff (CFP) and, aside from any all-star games following after, was the culminating game of the 2022–23 bowl season.
 The game began at approximately 4:45 p.m.
 PST and was televised by ESPN.

 The game featured the defending national champion No. 1 Georgia Bulldogs of the Southeastern Conference (SEC), winners of the Peach Bowl semifinal, and the No. 3 TCU Horned Frogs of the Big 12 Conference, winners of the Fiesta Bowl semifinal.

 Georgia defeated TCU, 65–7.
-The 58-point victory for Georgia was the most lopsided win in a College Football Playoff National Championship Game, the largest margin of victory in a title game, and at the time, was the largest margin of victory in any bowl game at the FBS level, until the Bulldogs surpassed that less than a year later in the 2023 Orange Bowl.
+The 58-point victory for Georgia was the largest margin of victory in a College Football Playoff National Championship Game and at the time, was the largest margin of victory in any bowl game at the FBS level, until the Bulldogs surpassed that the following season in the 2023 Orange Bowl.
 Georgia became the first team since the 2012 Alabama Crimson Tide to repeat as national champions.
-They also became just the third FBS team to complete a 15–0 season in the modern era after the 2018 Clemson Tigers and the 2019 LSU Tigers.
-They were subsequently joined by the 2023 Michigan Wolverines.
+They also became the third FBS team to complete a 15–0 season in the modern era.
 This was the fourth consecutive national championship won by the Southeastern Conference (SEC).
 The broadcast of the game on ESPN saw the smallest audience in the game's history, coming at 16.6 million viewers.